IBM/automation-turbonomic/README.md

      ```
      git clone https://github.com/IBM/automation-turbonomic
      ```
 2. Navigate into the automation-turbonomic folder using your command line.
-The README.md has a comprehensive instructions on how to install this into other cloud environments.
-This document focuses on running in a TechZone requested environment.
+   a.
+The README.md has a comprehensive instructions on how to install this into other cloud environments than TechZone.
+This document focuses on getting it running in a TechZone requested environment.
-4. Next you need to set-up your credentials.properties file.
+3. Next you will need to set-up your credentials.properties file.
 This will enable a secure access to your cluster.

     ```
     cp credentials.template credentials.properties